Sammmte/unity-toolbar-extender-ui-toolkit/README.md

 ## Create whatever visual element you want

-As long as your class inherits from VisualElement, you can create whatever you want.
+As long as your class inherits from `VisualElement` class, you can create whatever you want.

 ```csharp
 using Paps.UnityToolbarExtenderUIToolkit;